header

 And there are productive steps you can take to reduce the impact of menopause signs:

-• Make sure you're well-nourished with good, healthy food.
+• Make sure you have a good menopause diet and keep yourself well-nourished with good, healthy food.

-• Take regular exercise - it's known to help alleviate hot flushes, improve sleep and counteract anxiety and depression, quite apart from helping you to lose weight.
+• Take regular exercise to lose weight - it's known to help alleviate hot flushes, improve sleep, counteract anxiety and help to deal with depression, quite apart from helping you to lose weight.

 • Develop a network of friends who understand and can support you - as you can support them - through this time of your lives.
 Avoid those who lament over every night sweat or chin-whisker.
 Seek out women who are striving for a positive take on growing older, so that you can help each other.

-• Act to reduce stress in your life.
+• Act to reduce symptoms of stress in your life.
 Take time to think about yourself, and where you'd like to head in this next phase of your life.

 Your body is making important changes to take you healthily into the next phase of life.
 Work with the menopause signs, rather than against them, and remember, they WILL come to an end, and you'll go into a new phase of life with renewed energy and confidence.